looneytkp/Popcorn-Time/README.md

 This script automates the proceedure of manually downloading and installing Popcorn Time.
-The build is downloaded from the official [Popcorn Time](popcorntime.sh) website.
+The package is downloaded from the official [Popcorn Time](popcorntime.sh) website.

 ![popcorntime image](popcorn_img.jpeg)
 #### Usage: